soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 # On audiophiles

-This article will attempt to convey my own understanding of audiophiles.

-I have met so many audiophiles throughout my life.
-My first experience with one was in 2004 when I was 6, where I was introduced to the world of gold cables, tube amps, and horn speakers by a rich uncle.

-Years later around 2010, I got my Grado-Alessandro MS-1i headphones and Monster Turbine earphones, so I naturally began to look into Thai audiophile forums.

-That journey into audiophile forums turned me into an audiophile, and I have bought so many audiophile products like a hi-fi USB cable and a discrete class A headphone amplifier.
-And countless other useless hardware.
-I also used to order a custom made gold-silver-copper hybrid 10CM 3.5mm audio connector cable from a boutique maker.

-I quited being an audiophile back in around 2018.
-This gives me over 2 decades of experience with audiophiles and their way of thinking, and 14 full years of being audiophile myself.

-To me, [audiophiles are very easy to spot](../characteristics/) and we can find audiophiles anywhere: in schools, workplace, or within the family.
+I've always been and will always be facinated with audiophiles.
+When I was younger I admired and respected them.
+After I learned a thing or two about audio engineering, I'm still perplexed and somewhat impressed by their abilities to resist facts and continue being audiophiles.

-It seems they all work different jobs, from business owners, physics professors, software engineers, and even ENT doctors.
-Some even have electrical engineering degrees, or even audio engineering degrees.
+Audiophiles are very diverse.
+They all work different jobs with varying degree of technical skills: from business owners, physics professors, software engineers, and even ENT doctors.
+Some might even have electrical engineering degrees, and some even got audio engineering degrees.

-They all have many differences, but one thing unites them all: their esoteric art of listening to audio devices.
-This is usually accompanied by their own anecdotal claims of their exceptional hearing, commonly mocked as "golden ears".
+They all have many differences, but one thing unites them all: their unreasonable attitude towards audio engineering and human hearing abilities (usually their own listening powress, aka "golden ear").

+To me, [audiophiles are very easy to spot](../characteristics/) and we can find them anywhere: in schools, workplace, or within the family.

 Audiophiles specialize on different listening apparatus: some like headphones, some like speakers.
 Some are crazy about hi-fi car audio.
 Some like them all, and even their outdoot garden needs to have expensive audio system.

+Audiophiles are very interesting and worth studying in-depth.
+Their very stark differences prevent us from easily understanding their thoughts with simple analysis.
+If you want to know why they behave the way they do, we'll have to put ourselves in their shoes and relive their lives.

+Due to [my past as an audiophile](../my-past/), I have over 2 decades of experience with audiophiles and their way of thinking, and 14 full years of being one myself.
+I think I'm somehow qualified to talk shit and criticize them and their religion.

-They are very interesting and worth studying in-depth.
-So now, let's dive deep into an audiophile's world.
+So now, let's dive deep into the world of audiophiles, a universe parallel with our own.

+## Prelude: Audio Fidelity

+[Audio fidelity](../audio-fidelity/) is faithfulness of audio signal within the system.
+The better fidelity, the more "true to original" the audio is.

+The differences between original (source) signal and its output (sink) are *audio artifacts*.
+Artifacts include noise and distortion.

+There are ways to quantify fidelity, which are discussed in this [old blog post](../audio-fidelity/).

+The ideal fidelity is 100% fidelity, which means that the output audio signal is perfectly identical to the original source audio.
+Most audio engineers aim for highest fidelity within a set of constraints, *including human hearing*.

+The concept implies that 2 very high-fidelity audio systems will have very small differences (quiet, hardly audible), as they both sound very close to the original to the point that the differences are inaudible by human ear.

+100% perfect fidelity is basically the same signal/wave.
+Good but non-perfect fidelity might have *artifacts*, but those artifacts are inaudible to human ear.
+Any systems that do well enough to not have audible artifacts are usually called transparent.

+Low-fidelity signal on the other hand might have audible artifacts, which may or may not be pleasant to us.

+The key takeaway is how *only* low-fidelity systems produce audibly different sounds.
+Good systems sound the same.
+Another takeaway is there's no improvement for sounding better, only sounding more *true to the original signal*.

+> Audio fidelity is thus like evaluating monitor displays for pro photographers, or a good magnifier glass.
+>
+> The display should be able to reproduce the colors as calibrated, at any brightness levels,
+> for any 8-bit colors.
+You can rest assured that the image you see on this screen will be
+> identical to the one your photographer collegues with different but high-fidelity screens.
+>
+> For a maginified glass, the magnified image should be identical to the original image but only bigger.

 ## What is an audiophile